marcelcastrobr/AWS_solution_architect/networking/VPC.markdown

 - It is allowed to peer between regions.

+## VPC PrivateLink
+- Allow to open your service in a VPC to another VPC using Private Link.
+- Does not require VPC peering: no route tablem NAT, IGWs, etc.
+- Requires network load balancer on the service VPC and an ENI on the customer VPC.

 ## VPC Endpoints

 A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.